 DataArts website (https://da.culturaldata.org ) Your organization’s CDP for your three most recently completed fiscal years must have a status of Complete by the deadline for this grant: March 29, 2018.

 Once your three CDP’s are complete, follow these instructions to download and save your Funder Report as a .pdf document for use in uploading as part of your online application to the Flagstaff Arts Council.

 Complete instructions are on the DataArts website.
 You can reach their Support Center at 877-707- DATA (877-707-3282) or by email at firstname.lastname@example.org for additional support.

 Section VII – How To Apply Online

 Applications for the Art & Science Fund will be accepted online only.
-Applications must be submitted online before the application deadline.
+Applications must be submitted through this online program by Friday, March 29, 2019, by 11:30pm Arizona Time.
 Late applications will not be accepted.

-To apply, complete the form on the Arts Council website here.
 Our offices are open Monday-Friday, 9am-5pm.
-If you have questions, you can call (928) 779-2300, and ask for Kris or JT.
-Questions may also be submitted to firstname.lastname@example.org.
+If you have questions about the online CommunityGrants portal, you can call (928) 779-2300, and ask for Kris.
+Questions may also be submitted to email@example.com and/or firstname.lastname@example.org.